openframe-org/criteria-set-protocol/README.md

 ### Criteria Template API
 The Criteria Template API is a simple JSON-formatted REST API for retrieving Criteria Template Metadata and Task Trees.

+The Swagger/OpenAPI specification for the API can be found in the [api.swagger.yml](api.swagger.yml) file.

 `GET` endpoints are used to retrieve the [Metadata](#criteria-template-metadata-schema) of a given Criteria Template.
 They require the following headers: